CiscoDevNet/stealthwatch-enterprise-sample-postman/README.md

     * `STEALTHWATCH-SMC`
     * `username`
     * `password`

+#### **Cognitive Intelligence Incidents API Configuration**
+The Cognitive Intelligence Incidents REST API is disabled by default.
+To enable the API:

+* Enable Cognitive Analytics in External Services on your SMC and Flow Collector(s).
+* Locate `/lancope/tomcat/webapps/cta-events-collector/WEB-INF/classes/app.properties` file on your SMC system
+* Under `#CTA_ENABLED` section set the `cta.api.enabled` option to `true`
+* Restart web server on your SMC system: `systemctl restart lc-tomcat`

+*(Note: The API returns CTA incidents for all domains and expects tenantId to be 0 in the API path parameter.
+Requesting data for any specific tenant will result in error.)*

 ## Usage
 1. From the Collections list on the left side of Postman, select the desired collection as well as the desired request to run.